S-panda1/WISE-WALLET/README.md

 WISE WALLET is currently in development and not yet available for installation.

 # Contributing
 WISE WALLET is an open-source project, and contributions are welcome.
-Please read the CONTRIBUTING.md file for more information on how to contribute.